raspberrypilearning/relax-stretch/en/step_7.md

 Choose the **Nadia** sprite and select a `repeat`{:class="block3control"} block.

-Add a rounded `repetitions`{:class="block3variables"} variable block to control the number of repetitions.
+Add a rounded `repetitions`{:class="block3variables"} variable block to control the number of repetitions:

 ![Nadia sprite icon](images/nadia_sprite.png)